rmluck/Netflix-Viewing-Activity-Analysis/README.md

 ## 📖 Overview

-This project is a web-based application that analyzes a user's Netflix viewing history by conducting statistical analysis using chosen filters and producing visualizations.
-This program provides meaningful long-term insights and trends to inform the user about their personal Netflix viewing habits which Netflix does not specifically provide themselves.
+Web application designed and developed using Python libraries to process and analyze Netflix viewing history, deployed with Streamlit.
+Generated visualizations and insights regarding viewing patterns based on frequency, duration, and location, providing comprehensive overview of user behavior.

 **Target Users** are anyone with access to their Netflix "ViewingActivity.csv" file who is curious about thier own watch patterns or wants to visualizes their habits.